Optimization and Problem Solving of Pandora FMS

 To use MySQL table partitioning, you should also use the multiples tablespaces system described above (innodb_file_per_table).

-If you have large amounts of data in the database (main and historical) Pandora FMS and estimates that many Console operations that refer to that data (for example drawing graph) are slow, then it will improve its performance using table partitioning.
+If you have large amounts of data in Pandora FMS database (main and history) and it is estimated that many Console operations that refer to that data (for example drawing graph) are slow, then it will improve its performance using table partitioning.

 Automatic partitioning

-Pandora FMS automatically performs a monthly partitioning in the historical database if it is configured from the Web Console, section Historical database, of the general configuration.
-For more details consult this link.
+Pandora FMS automatically performs a monthly partitioning in the history database if it is configured from the Web Console, section History database, of the general configuration.
+For more details check this link.

 Manual partitioning

-After having installed Pandora FMS and enabled its historical database, this will be the one that holds the largest amount of data and it is the recommended one to perform a table partitioning Precisely the tables indicated for this are tagente_datos, tagente_datos_string, tagente_datos_inc and tevento.
-The manual practical process for the table tagente_datos is described below (see also “Automatic partitioning”).
+After having installed Pandora FMS and enabled its history database, this will be the one that holds the largest amount of data and it is the recommended one to perform a table partitioning.
+Precisely the tables indicated for that are tagent_data, tagent_data_string, tagente_datos_inc and tevento.
+The manual practical process for the table tagent_data is described below (see also “Automatic partitioning”).

 You should check at first that the directory /var/lib/mysql/pandora_history/*.ibd has many files (one per table).
-If this is not the case, you will need to do a dump of the database, change the configuration of the my.cnf file, restart MySQL, delete the current database and recreate it from the dump.
+If this is not the case, you will need to dump the database, change the configuration of the my.cnf file, restart MySQL, delete the current database and recreate it from the dump.

-Once you have ensured that innodb_file_per_table is enabled, separate the two main databases into different partitions.
+Once you ensure that innodb_file_per_table is enabled, separate the two main databases into different partitions.

 This is an example for partitioning all of 2023 so far and for future months.
-To start the process you will need to execute the following query in the MySQL CLI:
+To start the process, you will need to execute the following query in MySQL CLI:

 ALTER TABLE tagente_datos PARTITION BY RANGE (utimestamp) (